CarlijnQuik/File-Manager-App/PROCESS.md

 - Getting the code style and efficiency right for this version of the App, so next week there is still time to add some features

 <img src= "https://cloud.githubusercontent.com/assets/22945709/22400728/892f444a-e5bd-11e6-8894-0dad84bb614e.png" width="200">

+#### Extra day 2
+- Putting sign in in an activity turns out to be more logical with working with a menu, because the activity does not need to use the menus and especially because for now the user can only add one account

 *Week 4*
 TODO list;